Partnership Resource Fund

 This is intended to fund research that engages with expertise or capabilities in an external organisation that can help accelerate or improve the Hub's research, or where an external organisation wishes to collaborate with a Hub researcher to gain new knowledge.
 I-PRF projects must:

 - Improve the quality of, speed up, or expand the Hub's deliverables, relevant to its objectives

 - Involve Hub researchers and a third party - usually a commercial collaborator or an organisation that has unique capabilities or makes a meaningful contribution (in kind or in cash) to advance quantum computing and simulation technologies

 - Show evidence of expected market impact, technical feasibility of the concept proposed, and describe the path to impact i.e. field testing, prototyping, miniaturisation, integration, scale-up potential, new services or products

 We aim to be flexible in scope, duration and costs, although most I-PRF projects are expected to be less than one year's duration and to demonstrate a meaningful industrial contribution.

 Applications will be accepted on a continuous basis; decisions and awards will be made quarterly.
-The deadline for submission to be included in the next review is 8th July 2020.
+The deadline for submissions to be included in the next review is the 5th of October 2020.

 Application guidance notes, as well as a form and cost template, are available to download here.